Parachute Fouta Stripe Towels

 We were able to use the same towel for several days in a row without it developing any musty or moldy odor.

 Drying time aside, we were able to use the same towel for several days in a row without it developing any musty or moldy odor.
-For those who cringe at the thought of using a not-quite-dry towel after showering, a quick run through the dryer or a few hours hanging in direct sunlight (if not outdoors) should do the trick between washings.
+For those who cringe at the thought of using a not-quite-dry towel after showering, a quick run through the dryer or a few hours hanging in direct sunlight (if not outdoors) should do the trick to keep towels fresh between washing.

 Washing: Comes out like new